 - ⅔ cup butter (10 tablespoons plus 2 teaspoons)

 - ¼ cup Kahlua plus 1 tablespoon for brushing on top after baked and cooled

-- Turn into baking tin and bake for 30 minutes or until the top springs back when touched lightly in center (with the smaller pan, I baked for 35 minutes), and the edges begin to pull away.
+- Scrape into the prepared baking pan and bake for 30 minutes or until the top springs back when touched lightly in center (with the smaller pan, I baked for 35 minutes), and the edges begin to pull away.